jsmith628/wedged/README.md

 ## Generic programming

-In order to generalize code for different scalar types and dimensions, `galgebra` makes heavy use of generics.
-The system is based upon the system in [`nalgebra`][2] and, to increase interoperability, reuses a lot of its components.
+In order to generalize code for different scalar types and dimensions, `wedged` makes heavy use of generics.
+The system is based upon the system in [`nalgebra`][2], and, to increase interoperability, reuses a lot of its components.

 The system is designed such that a number of different levels of abstraction